wirayuda09/statusline/readme.md

 If a colorscheme doesn't provide certain highlight groups, the statusline will fall back to carefully chosen default colors.

-## 📋 Tmux Integration

-When running Neovim inside a tmux session, the statusline will automatically display tmux information in the format:

 ```
 [session:window:pane] MODE filename git-branch